 2. My next example is based on a completely different context.
 Elizabeth Gilbert’s book Committed: A Sceptic Makes Peace With Marriage (Bloomsbury, 2o10) is the sequel to her bestselling Eat Pray Love (Bloomsbury, 2007).
 Gilbert’s Committed is a tome completely devoted on the discourse of the sociological, anthropological, biological, cultural and psychological ramifications of marriage.
 Here, her very words are actions themselves which evoke her commitment on the subject of becoming and being, erm, in want of a better word, committed!

 3. Are we committed to our work infinitely more than we are committed to ourselves and our personal/family lives?
 The BBC recently broadcast a two-part documentary, called Britain At Work (March-April, 2011) which suggested that this is the very situation, particularly since post-1995 and the technological advancements that have come with changing our work dynamics.

 So, to be truly committed to something/someone is to be truly passionate and impassioned in something/someone.
-It is such thoughts and feelings- the units of passion, if you will- which makes us push boundaries, take risks and leaps of faith, to make changes and new discoveries- all these steps symbolise how committed we really are to something/someone.
+It is such thoughts and feelings – the units of passion, if you will – which makes us push boundaries, take risks and leaps of faith, to make changes and new discoveries.
+All these steps symbolise how committed we really are to something or someone.